Social Emotional and Mental Health Study

 - Successful and positive transition project in the summer term with new school being invited to clinics.
 This supported transition planning and ensured a ‘seamless’ induction into his new school where his new team shared a collective understanding of his needs and the subsequent provision needed.

-Case Study 2: The Situation
+Case Study 2: Year 1 pupil

 - Team teach training with the Mulberry Bush completed by whole staff team with a package that was delivered across the year 2013-2014.